-Whenever you are accused of a criminal act, you need to know just what you are up against, and what consequences could be waiting for you if you do not take appropriate action.
+Whenever you are accused of a criminal act, you need to know just what you are up against and what consequences could be waiting for you if you do not take appropriate action.
 As stated before, assault does not require any physical contact, but you could still get slammed with punishments as if you had committed a truly violent crime.
-In its least-serious form, assault is considered a second degree misdemeanor by Florida State law.
+In its least-serious form, assault is considered a second-degree misdemeanor by Florida State law.

-Punishments for a second degree misdemeanor include:
+Punishments for a second-degree misdemeanor include:

-- Up to 60 days jail time
+- Up to 60 days of jail time

 - $500 fine